(Updated March 2023)

 Many Hoi An expats swear by tailors in Hoi An Cloth Market.
 Not only do you have the numerous bolts of fabric at your disposal, you often have very experienced tailors who have been in the tailoring business for years.
 Indeed, many of the most successful and affluent tailors in Hoi An like Ms Quyen, owner of Yaly Couture, started out in the Hoi An Cloth Market.

 The tailors in the cloth market are often full of personality as is evident when they tout for business.
-You can barter with them but watch out, they know how to barter and they know how to get a sale.
-Read Hoi An Tailoring Scams.
+You can negotiate with them but watch out, they know how to bargain and they know how to get a sale.

 When someone says, ‘this is the best tailor in Hoi An’, be cautious.
 There is no such thing as a ‘best tailor’ in Hoi An.
 We know.
 For over six years and many garments later, we have chased ‘best tailor’ recommendations.
 We have never found a 100% reliable tailor – but we have found some very good ones.

-So, from a wide range of tailors across all price points, below is our ‘Best’ Hoi An Tailor recommendations.
+So, from a wide range of tailors across all price points, below is our ‘Best’ tailoring in Hoi An recommendations.
 They are a mix of high, mid-range and tailors in the Cloth Market.
 They are all good.

 (We recommend, high-end tailors like Yaly Couture for elaborate tailoring such as wedding dresses, complicated patterns and formal wear.
 The Cloth Market for straightforward copies and the mid-range tailor shops for all the rest.)

 The Tailory’s high Trip Advisor rating is well deserved.
-Overall this tailor gets close to ticking all the boxes.
+Overall this tailor gets close to ticking all our tailoring in Hoi An boxes.

-The owner, Thao, worked at A Dong Silk for many years before opening her own shop.
-Her understanding that good customer service is vitally important shows.
-Her staff are friendly but not pushy and go out of their way to make you feel at ease.
+The shop owner, Thao, worked at A Dong Silk for many years before opening her own shop.
+Her understanding that good customer service, guaranteed quality and reasonable prices is vitally important shows.
+Her staff are friendly but not pushy and go out of their way to make most customers feel at ease.

 Fabric choice at the The Tailory is good.
 Their selection of cloth is vast and incorporates a lot of newer designs you won’t find in other mid-range tailor shops.